dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 During the message sending process if consumption method fails, CAP will try to execute the method again.
 This configuration option is used to configure the interval between each retry.

 !!!
 WARNING "Retry & Interval"
-    By default if failure occurs on send or consume, retry will start after **4 minutes** (RetryCoolDownSeconds) in order to avoid possible problems caused by setting message state delays.
+    By default if failure occurs on send or consume, retry will start after **4 minutes** (FallbackWindowLookbackSeconds) in order to avoid possible problems caused by setting message state delays.
     Failures in the process of sending and consuming messages will be retried 3 times immediately, and will be retried polling after 3 times, at which point the FailedRetryInterval configuration will take effect.

 !!!
 WARNING "Multi-instance concurrent retries"